andrew-wilkes/go-cms/README.md

 The front end will be a Single Page App (SPA) that connects via AJAX requests with JSON encoded data.
 It will use a REST API.

-The compiled app will be copied to the server, and will be able to power multiple websites.
-The app and the data are kept in a seperate folder to that of the website root.
+The compiled App will be copied to the server, and will be able to power multiple websites.
+The App will act as an HTTP server on a particular port such as 8090.
+So the main webserver will be set up to direct all web requests for the domains of interest to this port apart from requests for static files such as images that will be on the regular http/https port.

 ## Deployed Project Structure